Vancouver Whitecaps FC (women): Whitecaps years

 In 2003, both the men's and women's teams were purchased by Greg Kerfoot and the Breakers were renamed as the Whitecaps to consolidate the men's, women's, and youth teams under a single name.
 The team won the 2004 and 2006 championships, and was runner-up in 2001 and 2010.
 Vancouver played in the Western Conference against the Colorado Force, Colorado Rush, LA Strikers, Pali Blues, Santa Clarita Blue Heat, Seattle Sounders Women and Victoria Highlanders Women.

 In 2010, the Whitecaps played their home games at Swangard Stadium in the city of Burnaby, British Columbia, 11 km east of Downtown Vancouver.
 In 2011, the women played each home game in a different city in British Columbia.
 The team's colours were blue and white.

 The club announced that it will not field a team for the 2013 USL W-League season.
-They stated it was because many of the best players in Canada are going to play in the National Women's Soccer League, involving the US Soccer Federation, Canadian Soccer Association, and Mexican Football Federation.
+They stated it was because many of the best players in Canada are going to play in the National Women's Soccer League, involving the United States Soccer Federation, Canadian Soccer Association, and Mexican Football Federation.
 The Whitecaps continued fielding an under-18 team, their girls elite program, in the 2013 Pacific Coast Soccer League.

+In 2019, several former Whitecaps Women players published allegations of sexual abuse and misconduct from coaches at the club.
+The claims centered around behaviour by head coach Bob Birarda, who was fired in 2008 after an internal investigation, and Hubert Busby Jr., who coached the team from 2011 to 2012.
+Several supporters groups for the men's team organized protests and walk-outs during matches in April and May 2019 in support of an independent investigation into the allegations.
+At one protest in May, they were joined by visiting Portland Timbers fans.

+In late 2021, MLS announced an independent investigation and review into the conduct of both coaches as well as the Whitecaps organization.
+The investigation found that the Whitecaps' response "was appropriate" and "adhered to all of the [internal] investigator's recommendations".
+A parallel investigation into Canada Soccer's actions found that the allegations of Birarda's behaviour with the under-20 team were "mishandled" by CSA.